Please select the country or location you would like to see content from.

 Try not to empty your bowels for one hour after inserting the suppository (unless the suppository was a laxative - where that is the desired effect!).
 Avoid exercise or lots of movement for one hour.

-Store the suppositories in a cool place to prevent them melting.
+Store the suppositories in a cool place to prevent them from melting.
 You can use latex gloves or finger cots to protect your fingers while inserting the suppository.
 You can buy these at your local pharmacy.
 Consider trimming your fingernails to help prevent cuts and scratches while inserting the suppository.

 Avoid using petroleum jelly, such as Vaseline, to lubricate the suppository.
 It can keep the suppository from melting after it’s inserted.